milesj/auto-login/readme.md

 * Encrypts the cookie so the information cannot be harvested
 * Configuration options for cookie name and length
 * Functionality for additional user updating or error logging
+* Minor support for localhost cookies

 ## Troubleshooting ##

 If you have Suhosin installed alongside PHP, you will run into problems with cookie encryption.
-It's best to disable Suhosin, or implement this workaround.
+It's best to disable Suhosin or implement this workaround.
 If you find a better solution, please notify me!

 http://milesj.me/blog/read/security-cipher-suhosin